DuncanCragg/OnexOS/README-App.md

 All the usual Virtual World things: meet, chat, share, build, co-create, work, play.

-For full examples of what you can do in LinkCraft, [read this description](README-Usage.md).
+For examples of how you can use LinkCraft, [read this description](README-Usage.md).

 ### How do I control who can see and change my stuff?

-Everything you build stays owned by you, on your own device.
+Everything you build stays owned by you.
 You get to decide who can see or who can change your stuff: your objects can be set up to be seen only by your family or by the public.

-You can set up a virtual family kitchen with a message or chat board or a family to-do list, or a living room with a photo wall, that are all shared just over the family WiFi.
+You can set up a virtual family kitchen with a message or chat board or a family to-do list, or a living room with a photo wall, all visible only to you and your family.

 ### What's the business model?